Benjamin Bristow: American Civil War (1861–1863)

 In April 1862, General Grant and most of his Union Army were encamped at Pittsburg Landing, and had planned to attack Corinth, a Confederate stronghold.
 The Confederates, however attacked in full force, that surprised Grant's unentrenched Union Army.
 Grant and his men were able to hold off the Confederate Army, although one Union division was captured.
 The next day, after Grant received reinforcements, the Union Army attacked the Confederates in full force and pushed the Southern Army back to Corinth.
 At this two day Battle of Shiloh in Tennessee, Bristow was severely wounded by an exploding shell over his head and temporarily forced to retire from field duty in order to recover from his injury.
 The force and noise of the explosion left Bristow deaf and unconscious, unable to command.
 Bristow was replaced by Major William B. Wall.
 After his recuperation, Bristow returned to field service during the summer of 1862 and helped recruit the 8th Kentucky Cavalry.

-On September 8, 1862 Bristow was commissioned lieutenant colonel over the 8th Kentucky Cavalry.
+On September 8, 1862, Bristow was commissioned lieutenant colonel over the 8th Kentucky Cavalry.
 Bristow assumed command of the 8th Kentucky Cavalry in January 1863 after Col. James M. Shackleford, the previous commander, was promoted brigadier general.
-On April 1, 1863 Bristow was promoted to colonel and continued his command over the 8th Kentucky Cavalry.
+On April 1, 1863, Bristow was promoted to colonel and continued his command over the 8th Kentucky Cavalry.
 In July 1863 Col. Bristow and the Kentucky 8th Cavalry assisted in the capture of John Hunt Morgan during his July 1863 raid through Indiana and Ohio.

 Kentucky state senator (1863–1865)

-On September 23, 1863, Bristow was honorably discharged from service in the Union Army; having been elected Kentucky State Senator by Christian County.
-Bristow had not known he had been elected and served one term as State Senator until 1865, having resigned office.
+Bristow was honorably discharged from service in the Union Army on September 23, 1863, having been elected to the sixth district of the Kentucky Senate, which comprised Christian and Todd Counties.
+Bristow had not known he had been elected to the senate; he later resigned from the body in 1865 before the expiration of his four-year term.
 Bristow supported all Union war effort legislation, the presidential election of Abraham Lincoln in 1864, and the passage of the Thirteenth Amendment that outlawed slavery.